 Always go for the high search volume keywords with low bid numbers, since your competitors aren’t really tackling them.

-Firstly and most importantly, what we want you to gain from this post is that using only Google’s tools to make a competitive analysis is not enough.
-But it’s a great start, you get tons of relevant information in such a short time.
-Information that you might not find anywhere else, juicy keywords with Google Keyword Planner, industry trends and market behavior using the Google Trends Tools, constant monitoring of your competitors using Google Alerts and demographic, behavior and influencers data from the Google Display Planner.
+Firstly and most importantly, what we want you to gain from this post is that using only Google’s tools to make a competitor analysis is not enough.
+But it’s a great start, you get tons of relevant information – in such a short time – that allows you to gain a strong competitive advantage.
+Information that you might not find anywhere else, juicy keywords with Google Keyword Planner, industry trends and market behavior using the Google Trends Tools, constant monitoring of your competitors using Google Ads Keyword Planner and demographic, behavior and influencers data from the Google Analytics Benchmarking that can enrich your business strategy.

 The second most important thing we wish you would remember from this article is the fact that the majority of the data needs to be filtered and taken in with a grain of salt.
-Google offers us both in the Keyword and the Display Planner tools rich filters to get to the information we really need and the one that is relevant to our industry only.
+Google offers us both in the Keyword and the Display Planner tools rich filters to get to the information we really need and the one that is relevant to our industry only by enjoying all the features and benefits there are available for free.

-How often do you use the Google Tools in your competitive analysis?
+How often do you use the Google Tools for business in your competitive analysis?